 subscribe interactions a user can take on our WebSocket.

-git fetch git checkout part-three
+git checkout part-three

 Note - this assumes you have already cloned the repository and have it locally available on your machine